maevadevs/Maevadevs-Shell-Scripts-Collection/README.md

 # `maevadevs`' Shell Commands

-This repo contains a collection of my personal shell commands used on regular basis to execute mundane stuff quickly.
+This repo contains a collection of my personal shell scripts used on regular basis to execute mundane stuff quickly.
+Download, then run a file as `./filename` from the containing folder to run the script.

 ## [`brew-maintenance.sh`](brew-maintenance.sh)